yewjie-github/Portfolio/_posts/ML_Cousera/2017-12-02-Linear-Regression.markdown

 ![image]({{ site.baseurl }}/public/project-images/linear_regression/convergence_graph.PNG)
 *Figure 5:  Graph of convergence of Cost J across 400 iterations with $$\alpha=0.01$$*

-In Figure 6, we tested using diffent learning rate, $$\alpha$$ to study the effects it has towards the convergence graph.
+In Figure 6, we tested using different learning rate, $$\alpha$$ to study the effects it has towards the convergence graph.
 It is prudent that with a higher $$\alpha$$, cost J tends to converge much faster.
 But do keep in mind that using a high $$\alpha$$ might affect the solution in a way where it might not be able to arrive at the global optimum since the is a high possibility of overshot.
-On the contary, using a low $$\alpha$$ value will increase the chance of reaching the global optimum, but it will be computational expensive, since gradient descent will be taking one small step in each interation to reach the global optimum.
+On the contrary, using a low $$\alpha$$ value will increase the chance of reaching the global optimum, but it will be computational expensive, since gradient descent will be taking one small step in each iteration to reach the global optimum.

 {: .center}
 ![image]({{ site.baseurl }}/public/project-images/linear_regression/convergence_all_resize.PNG)